 - If you have envelopes, increase your offering in the envelope marked "Restoration and Maintenance."
 If you do not use envelopes, simply indicator your offering is for the Restoration and Maintenance fund.
 Money collected for the Restoration and Maintenance Fund goes directly to improving repairs to our church property.

 - Donate online to our Rebuilding Pompei campaign (two life long parishioners started this online campaign to help with our rebuilding efforts).
 All donations are sent to Our Lady of Pompei directly.

 - Volunteer and get involved with one our ministries!

 - Give the gift of continual support - register with the parish, attend Mass, and get involved.

-For the physical portion of our rebuilding campaign, we are seeking financial support to our Building Fund to assist with supplies and tools needed for repairs and renovations.
+For the physical portion of our rebuilding campaign, we are seeking financial support to assist with supplies and tools needed for repairs and renovations.
 We also are seeking labor support to minimize paid contractors. if you are handy, have design ideas, or like to paint, we could use your talents and assistance in our renovations.
 If you know of a company who would like to donate time or materials, please reach out to us on Facebook or contact the parish office.

 For our faith community rebuilding, helping us achieve this goal could not be easier.
 Simply join our parish and experience the positive impacts of being part of and serving in our faith community!